Brown Stallion, blaze — 15.2 HH — Foaled 1961 — ASH 8416

 Haydon Impala successful campdrafting.

-Haydon Jasmine played polo at Ellerston ridden by Kerry Packer and the dam of Haydon Elle by Haydon Drawn Jimbo Henry’s winning evergreen polo mare.
+Haydon Jasmine played polo at Ellerston ridden by Kerry Packer and the dam of Haydon Elle by Haydon Drawn Jimbo Henry’s award winning polo mare.

 Haydon Olivia played in the Ellerston 40 goal by 10 goaler Memo Gracida and mother of The Don by Drawn used as a sire by D Archibald, Olivia 11 by Drawn top polo mare played at Ellerston by 8 goaler Ale Mussio before taking her to England, Olivia III by Ajuna was BPP in the Test Match Australia v Chile, played in the Test Match Australia v England before going to England.